ethereum/builder-specs/specs/bellatrix/validator.md

-# Bellatrix -- Builder -- Honest Validator
+# Bellatrix -- Honest Validator

 **Notice**: This document is a work-in-progress for researchers and implementers.